wharton/django-base-theme/README.md

 4.)
 Note: The layouts (left, right, both, full) extend the original base.html.
 		The original base.html is in your site-packages directory (after you pip install it).

-#### Here is an example of what would go into your app's base.html file:
+#### In this template is an example of what would go into your app's base.html:
     https://github.com/wharton/django-base-theme/blob/master/base_theme/templates/your_app/base.html

 #### If you wanted to extend your app's base.html into, say, your app's list.html template, you would just need  to make sure your extends path is pointing to your app's base template, like this: